Where We Are Now

 Before the Covid-19 pandemic in 2020, about 40 million Americans were struggling with hunger.
 In the first few months of the pandemic, that number skyrocketed to at least 80 million.

-THM - Crises of New Proportions
+Crisis of New Proportions Exhibit Background

 Crises of New Proportions